The idea of anyone being fearful of cats is difficult to imagine if one is a cat lover. However, suffering ailurophobia

 Panic attacks which may include trembling, sweating, difficulty breathing, tight chest, nausea and even vomiting.

-Effects of cat phobia on a person's life If a person suffers ailurophobia it can limit their social life.
+If a person suffers ailurophobia it can limit their social life.
 They may avoid visiting anyone who has a cat and that is likely to include family members, friends, neighbours, work colleagues and people from social groups they belong to.
 Cats are a common pet and it is estimated 29% of Australian households own at least one cat.

 Children may not want to go to the homes of their friends and avoid sleepovers.
 Their friends may not understand their fear.